 5. The Not So Exclusive Concert

 If the lighting and stream is of a good-enough quality, why leave the comfort and confines of your own home when you can watch a concert, seminar or similar 'event' happening live, in your favourite chair.
 Question.
 Will streaming eventually diminish ticket sales?
-Or will a lawful edict, back promoters allowing them to be the only ones streaming, in order to make an extra buck?
+Or will a lawful edict, back promoters allowing them to be the only ones to stream?

 WARNING - Don't Cross The Streams!

 Make sure you know when your streaming service is on.
-But just as important, is that you make sure you definitely know when it's off.
+But just as important, make sure you know when it's off.